![]() |

 - Available treatment options, including behavioral therapy and medication.

-Early intervention is critical in the treatment of autism, and may include behavioral therapy and/or medication.
+Early intervention is critical in the treatment of autism and may include behavioral therapy and/or medication.

 Behavioral therapy may involve working with a therapist or counselor to develop skills for communication, social interaction, and behavior.